athenekilta/ilmomasiina/docs/project-structure.md

 - [Nodemailer](https://nodemailer.com/about/) to send emails

 ### Frontend

+The frontend is built with [ESBuild](https://esbuild.github.io/) instead of Webpack.
+This has its advantages and
+disadvantages:

+- Much faster startup and build times
+- [Proper support for pnpm workspaces](https://github.com/facebook/create-react-app/issues/1333), meaning we can put components in different packages and still have watching etc. work properly

+Libraries:

 - [React](https://reactjs.org/) with mostly functional components
 - `react-scripts` for building (unfortunately, ejected with slight customizations)